 St. Edward’s honors and respects all members of its community by fostering an inclusive and welcoming environment that respects the dignity and worth of each person and stresses the obligation of all people to pursue a more just world.

-The mission of St. Edward’s University, inspired by the Congregation of Holy Cross and rooted in the principles of Catholic social teaching, calls us to participate in the elimination of systemic oppression and in the creation of a more just and humane world for all people.
-Through these values, St. Edward’s University celebrates personal and cultural diversity and promotes social justice through recognizing the dignity and worth of each person.
+The mission of St. Edward’s University, inspired by the Congregation of Holy Cross and rooted in the principles of Catholic social teaching, calls us to participate in the elimination of barriers and in the creation of a more just and humane world for all people.
+Through these values, St. Edward’s University celebrates personal and cultural identities and promotes social justice by recognizing the dignity and worth of each person.

 We embrace our community members’ differences in age, color, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our community unique.

-Members of the St. Edward’s community are called to uphold this commitment to diversity, equity, and inclusion in fulfillment of our Catholic and Holy Cross mission that unites us in pursuit of a more just world.
+Members of the St. Edward’s community are called to uphold this commitment to our Catholic and Holy Cross mission that unites us in pursuit of a more just world.

-The university is committed to diversity, equity, and inclusion and is opposed to any form of discrimination or abuse by individuals or groups.
-Faculty, staff and student employees who believe they have been subjected to any kind of discrimination that conflicts with the university’s diversity, equity and inclusion statement and initiatives should make a report to the Office of Human Resources (in person Doyle Hall 131, 512-448-8587, or online using the Student Concern/Conduct Reporting Form.
+The university is committed to a vibrant and inclusive campus and is opposed to any form of discrimination or abuse by individuals or groups.
+Faculty, staff and student employees who believe they have been subjected to any kind of discrimination that conflicts with the university’s mission should make a report to the Office of Human Resources using the Student Concern/Conduct Reporting Form.
 Students who wish to report any kind of discrimination may do so online using the Sex/Gender Harassment, Discrimination & Misconduct/Employee of Concern Form or contact the Dean of Students Office at 512-448-8408 or visit Main Building G16.

 A subcommittee of the Faculty Senate, the FCDI focuses on creating and sustaining a civil and robust dialogue about the values of a diverse and inclusive faculty body.
 The committee seeks to promote a greater diversity of faculty members from groups traditionally underrepresented among the university’s faculty body, and doing so in ways that are relevant and appropriate to each academic domain.
 In keeping with the mission of St. Edward’s, the FCDI believes that having a diverse faculty helps students broaden their national and international perspectives and enhances the possibilities for personal and institutional growth such diversity provides.